 You use the

-ece-docker build:compose command to generate the Docker Compose configuration file from specified configuration settings and to deploy Cloud for Adobe Commerce to a local Docker environment.
+ece-docker build:compose command to generate the Docker Compose configuration file from specified configuration settings and to deploy Adobe Commerce on cloud infrastructure to a local Docker environment.
 You supply the configuration settings from multiple sources depending on your requirements.
 See Configure sources.